andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_04_Preprocessing.rst

 Our first step is to extract the first volume of the reverse phase-encoded NIFTI file into .mif format (since the first volume has a b-value of zero):

 ::
+  mv sub-CON02_ses-preop_acq-PA_dwi.nii.gz sub-02_PA.nii.gz
+  mrconvert sub-02_PA.nii.gz

-  mrconvert sub-01_PA.nii.gz -coord 3 0 PA.mif
+  mrconvert sub-02_PA.nii.gz -coord 3 0 PA.mif

 We will also add its b-values and b-vectors into the header:

 ::
+  mrconvert sub-02_PA.nii.gz PA.mif -fslgrad sub-02_PA.bvec sub-02_PA.bval
   mrconvert PA.mif -fslgrad $PA_BVEC $PA_BVAL - | mrmath - mean mean_b0_PA.mif -axis 3

 Next, we extract the b-values from the primary phase-encoded image, and then combine the two with ``mrcat``:

 ::

-  dwiextract dwi_den.mif - -bzero | mrmath - mean mean_b0_AP.mif -axis 3
+  dwiextract sub-02_den.mif - -bzero | mrmath - mean mean_b0_AP.mif -axis 3
+  dwiextract PA.mif - -bzero | mrmath - mean mean_b0_PA.mif -axis 3
   mrcat mean_b0_AP.mif mean_b0_PA.mif -axis 3 b0_pair.mif

 This will create a new image, "b0_pair.mif", which contains both of the average b=0 images for both phase-encoded images.